-Ciarah has been enrolled in the ARC Broward School of HIRE Education since November 2013.
-She selected to focus her studies in the child care career track, which is one of five career tracks offered at the school.
-As a result of the hands-on training she received, she was hired by ARC Broward's preschool to work as a teacher's assistant.
+Ciarah went through our School of Hire Education program.
+She selected to focus her studies on the child care career track, which is one of five career tracks offered at the school.
+As a result of the hands-on training she received, she was hired by Arc Broward's preschool to work as a teacher's assistant.
 She has maintained her employment on a part-time basis and continues her enrollment in school.
 Besides earning a paycheck and increasing her independence and self-sufficiency, Ciarah is learning important child care techniques and best practices.

-She has successfuly passed the child care licensing module of child care facility rules and regulations, and is currently studying the module for child growth and development.
+She has successfully passed the child care licensing module of child care facility rules and regulations and is currently studying the module for child growth and development.
 Ciarah is a role model to her peers and is blazing down the pathway to a successful future!

-The youngest foodie in his family, Dean came to the ARC Broward Culinary Institute with an affection for both food and cooking.
+The youngest foodie in his family, Dean came to Arc Culinary with affection for both food and cooking.
 Bubbling with personality, Dean works well independently and in a team.

-Dean's is just one of the many students' lives who are constantly changed for the better through the ARC Broward Culinary Institute.
-For more information about enrolling in the ARC Broward Culinary Institute, visit www.arcbrowardlearning.com and for catering information, visit www.arcbrowardculinary.com.
+Dean's is just one of the many students' lives who are constantly changed for the better through Arc Culinary.
+For more information about enrolling in Arc Broward's Entry-Level Culinary Arts Program, visit www.arcbrowardlearning.com and for catering information, visit www.arcbrowardculinary.com.

-The ARC Broward Culinary Institute uses food as a tool to transform lives and build stronger communities.
-The nonprofit catering program creates outstanding culinary experiences and provides real-world job training for the graduates of the entry level culinary arts certificate program.
+Arc Culinary uses food as a tool to transform lives and build stronger communities.
+The nonprofit catering program creates outstanding culinary experiences and provides real-world job training for the graduates of the entry-level culinary arts certificate program.